maikelvl/workspace/README.md

 Now you will see your fresh workspace which is configured.

-To run the workspace in CoreOS run the following:
+To run the workspace on the CoreOS host run the following:

     workspace -H coreos-01 ssh